-ITS provides the campus community a diverse set of technology services including development, monitoring, and maintenance of the campus data network, campus cable television services, telephone system, computer systems and servers, computer labs, and smart classrooms.
+ITS provides the campus community a diverse set of technology services including development, monitoring, and maintenance of the campus data network, telephone system, computer systems and servers, computer labs, and smart classrooms.

 For a complete list of services provided by ITS, please visit our ITS Service Catalog.